-Having cemetery adventures of your own?
+Do you take cemetery adventures yourself?
 I’ve made a notebook in which to record your field notes and observations.
-The Cemetery Travels Notebook features 80 lined pages, interspersed with 20 lush full-page color photographs of cemeteries from Paris to Tokyo, with stops at Sleepy Hollow, San Francisco, and all points between, to inspire your wanderlust.
-You can order a copy from Blurb.
+The Cemetery Travels Notebook features 80 lined pages, interspersed with 20 full-page color photographs of cemeteries from Paris to Tokyo to inspire your wanderlust.